Ideefixze/DTerrain/README.md

 # DTerrain
 Destructible terrain in Unity

 Simple destructible terrain in Unity based on bitmaps and Quadtree.
 Pretty efficent and works with Unity Colliders.
+Very reusable and customizable for your own needs.
+This beginner friendly tool will take your game to the next level.
 If you want to use it, clone this repository and see example scene.

 ![Demo](dterrainexample_new.gif)